Jarpull/Stock-Price-Prediction-using-ARIMA-and-LSTM/README.md

 # Stock-Price-Prediction-using-ARIMA-and-LSTM
-this project is for predicting stock prices in Indonesia that used TLKM, KLBF, ANTM, ADRO, ICBP \n basically each algorithm using the same code for different dataset, but the different it's just in the parameter
+this project is for predicting stock prices in Indonesia that used TLKM, KLBF, ANTM, ADRO, ICBP <br />
+basically each algorithm using the same code for different dataset, but the different it's just in the parameter